Friends of Be an Angel

 Our Story

-Friends of Be an Angel is a registered 501(c)(3) charity which provides humanitarian aid, civilian evacuation to safety and aids in the fight for well-being and human rights of refugees and internally displaced people (IDPs) of Ukraine.
-Our organization initially placed a large emphasis on providing medicine and medical supplies, equipment for first responders, food and necessities for IDPs and other critical supplies which were needed during the initial events of the full-scale invasion, however we have since expanded our operations to providing medical evacuations for complex diseases and injuries, introducing large-scale education platforms for thousands of children suffering from war-induced trauma, rehabilitation of critical infrastructure and other vital reconstruction efforts for the Ukrainian people.
+Friends of Be an Angel is a registered 501(c)(3) nonprofit organization that provides humanitarian aid, facilitates civilian evacuations to safety, and advocates for the well-being and human rights of refugees and internally displaced persons (IDPs) from Ukraine.
+During the initial phase of the full-scale invasion, our focus was on delivering critical supplies such as medicine, medical equipment, first responder gear, food, and other essential items.
+Since then, our operations have expanded to include medical evacuations for patients with complex conditions and injuries, large-scale education initiatives for thousands of children affected by war-related trauma, rehabilitation of vital infrastructure, and other key reconstruction efforts across Ukraine.

 Strength through Solidarity